opengamedata/opengamedata-unity/README.md

 ### Validation Files

 You can record your OpenGameData events to a local file for validation by calling `OGDLog.ConfigureLocalValidation()` during setup.
-In builds, this file will be stored in the program's persistent data path under `OGD/Validation/[sessionId]/validation.txt`.
-In the Unity Editor, the path is `Assets/OGD/Validation/[sessionId]/validation.txt`.
+In builds, this file will be stored in the program's persistent data path under `OGD/Validation/[sessionId]/validation.json`.
+When running the project from the Unity Editor, the path is `Logs/OGD/Validation/[sessionId]/validation.json`.

 ## Debugging